jenkinsci/conjur-credentials-plugin/README.md

 ```

 #### Using Policy File to Specify Jenkins Credential Type
-This section describes how to get specified Credentials in Jenkins using Conjur policy files.
+This section describes how to get specified Credentials in Jenkins using Secrets Manager policy files.

 Jenkins allows the possibility of using many different types of Credentials.
 By default, all secrets are mapped to [Jenkins StandardCredentials](https://javadoc.jenkins.io/plugin/credentials/com/cloudbees/plugins/credentials/common/StandardCredentials.html).

-To change this behaviour, you must add annotations to the secrets in your Conjur policy:
+To change this behaviour, you must add annotations to the secrets in your Secrets Manager policy:

 ```
 # mapped as string credentials